 Local Strawberry Festivals

 Come and enjoy the evening, celebrate the end of the school year, socialize with friends, and welcome summer.
-There will be live music, strawberry shortcakes, and ice cream!
+There will be live music, strawberry shortcakes, and hot fudge sundaes, all homemade!

 Strawberry Festival at Verrill Farm